 Note: If you use a saltwater chlorinator, you want to look for a titanium heat exchange unit.
 Titanium is more resistant to the corrosive nature of saltwater.

-A high flow rate will optimize the capability of the unit.
+A high flow rate will optimize the capability of the unit and requires less maintenance.
 More energy can pass through the unit, which heats the water faster.

 The available energy will not pass through the heat exchanger if the flow rate is too low.